Daniel Craig: 2022–present: Post-Bond work

 In 2022, Craig starred in a contemporary revival of Macbeth opposite Ruth Negga on Broadway.
 Variety described his performance writing "Craig has some strong moments but does not capture the transformation of Macbeth into a power-hungry tyrant."
-The Guardian's Alexis Soloski rated the production 3/5, stating, "...Craig's burly Macbeth, clad handsomely in Suttirat Larlab's modern dress costumes, is every inch a man of action and a soldier, even in a silky bathrobe, entirely convincing in motion, less persuasive when zipping through Macbeth's equivocations."
+The Guardian's Alexis Soloski rated the production 3/5, stating, "...
+Craig's burly Macbeth, clad handsomely in Suttirat Larlab's modern dress costumes, is every inch a man of action and a soldier, even in a silky bathrobe, entirely convincing in motion, less persuasive when zipping through Macbeth's equivocations."
+Craig also starred in Glass Onion, a sequel to Knives Out directed by Johnson.

+In 2024, he starred as William Lee in Luca Guadagnino's adaptation of William S. Burroughs novel Queer.
+The film premiered at the 81st Venice International Film Festival.
+Craig's performance was praised by critics.
+Craig stated "The reason I wanted to get into cinema was because of movies like this. ...
+Scripts don't come around like this very often, directors don't come around like this very often.
+I didn't know what the end result would be, but I knew the journey was going to be something else.
+And that's really what appealed to me, to be working with such a wonderful person, the most creative and exciting people."

-Craig also starred in Glass Onion, the sequel to Knives Out.
-He has reportedly signed on for a third film, with Rian Johnson to direct again.
+Craig will next star in a third Benoit Blanc film titled Wake Up Dead Man, with Johnson to direct again.